“Editing is like pruning the rose bush you thought was so perfect and beautiful until it overgrew the garden.”

 Using a Professional Editor

-Publishing Is Changing.
+Publishing Has Changed.
 Anyone Can Self-Publish, but Should They?

 Different Types of Editing for Different Needs and Manuscripts

-The next level of editing is "heavy" copy editing or "line editing,"which tackles everything in a light edit plus sentence structure, tone, and consistency.
+The next level of editing is a heavy copy edit or line edit, which tackles everything in a light edit plus sentence structure, tone, and consistency.
+Line editing helps readability tremendously.

-Tip: Proofreading is done on a "printer's proof" pdf after the layout/typesetting is completed, but before the actual printing of the book.
+Tip: Proofreading is always necessary and is done on a "printer's proof" pdf after the layout/typesetting is completed, but before the actual printing of the book.
 It is always more expensive to fix errors during the proofreading process than in copy editing.

 Jill Welsh, Editor